some-one-who-codez/mongodb-flutter/README.md

 # MongoDB with Flutter

 A new Flutter project showing you an example app with MongoDB backend.
+This goes over all aspects of CRUD (Create Read Update Delete)

+Click [here](https://www.instagram.com/p/CRwL2xmDWV2/) to find a full explanation

 ## Getting Started